 For more breaking news on ALIEN 5, keep your motion trackers locked on Scified!

-If you're a fan of Alien / Prometheus and are looking forward to Alien 5, be sure to join in our Alien 5 forum!
-Ranked the #1 Prometheus forum back in 2012 and hosting a community of over 31,182 members, it's a great place to discuss the upcoming Prometheus sequels, dissect details from every trailer and engage with like-minded fans.
+For those looking forward to Neill Blomkamp's Alien 5, be sure to join in our Alien 5 forum!
+With a community of over 31,555 members, it's a great place to discuss the upcoming Alien film.

 Stay up to date with the latest news on Neill Blomkamp's Alien 5 movie by liking Scified on Facebook and by following us on Twitter and Instagram!
 Also, consider subscribing your email to our Alien 5 News blog for instant notifications of when new posts are made!